Food Sensitivity Testing

 If either of the above options are not available to you in your area, we recommend asking your local doctor for a phlebotomist or draw site referral.

-NOTE: PLEASE DO NOT HAVE BLOOD DRAWN FRIDAY-SUNDAY.
-BLOOD DRAWS SHOULD ONLY BE SCHEDULED MONDAY-THURSDAY IN THE MORNING.
-WE DO NOT RECOMMEND ANY APPOINTMENTS AFTER 12:30PM AS THAT DOES NOT GUARANTEE A SAME DAY PICK UP.
+NOTE: PLEASE AVOID HAVING YOUR BLOOD DRAWN FRIDAY-SUNDAY.
+WE ALSO DO NOT RECOMMEND ANY APPOINTMENTS AFTER 12:30PM AS THAT DOES NOT GUARANTEE A SAME DAY PICK UP.

 The short answer is maybe.